 Take into account your target market and what they’re willing to pay.
 If you target young homeowners, they might not have a lot of disposable income, but if you’re going after premium customers, they’ll only hire the best (and pay to get it!).

 Consider all the variables mentioned above and decide what will be the most sustainable for your company.
-And if you’re still having trouble, here are some more tips for how to price your services.
+And if you’re still having trouble, here are some more tips for how to price HVAC jobs.